-(1) When you visit our website purely for the purpose of information – in other words, when you share information with us in some other way – we only collect the personal data that your browser transfers to our server.
-If you wish to look at our website, it is technically necessary for us to collect the following data so that our website displays correctly and to guarantee stability and security (the legal basis for processing is Art.
-6 (1) f) GDPR):
+(1) If you use the website for informational purposes only, i.e. if you send us information in any other way, we only collect the personal data that your browser sends to our server.
+If you wish to view our website, we collect the following data, which is technically necessary for us to display our website and to ensure stability and security (legal basis is Art.
+6 Par.
+1 Sentence 1 lit. f GDPR):

 - IP address